-- The Grizzly Bear is actually a sub-species of the Brown Bear not a separate species
+- The Grizzly Bear is actually a sub-species of the Brown Bear, not a separate species

 - As bears are being pushed into new territory, the different sub-species are beginning to interact more and produce crossbred offspring.

 The grizzly bear is an important part of the popular mythology of the American West and the Rocky Mountain region.
-Named after the partially white or gray tips of the hair, it is among the largest land predators in the world.
+Named after the parts white or gray tips of the hair, it is among the largest land predators in the world.

 When it comes to brown bear vs grizzly bear, many people may not know that the grizzly bear is not a separate species at all.
 It’s actually a subspecies of the brown bear, which occurs all over the world.
 Other common subspecies include the Eurasian brown bear, the Kodiak bear, and the Syrian brown bear.

-If you brought a grizzly bear and Eurasian brown bear together, they would still probably be able to mate with each other.
+If you brought a grizzly bear and a Eurasian brown bear together, they would still probably be able to mate with each other.
 But because their different ranges prevent them from mating in the wild, there’s very little gene flow between them, and they begin to develop unique physical and behavioral characteristics, distinctive to each one.